Home » Course » Sides

 Fresh Green Bean Casserole is the BEST tasting version of the classic Thanksgiving side dish.
 Fresh green beans are smothered with a homemade mushroom cream sauce (instead of the overly salted canned condensed soup), and topped with crispy fried onions.

-You are going to fall in love with my fresh green bean casserole recipe!
+You are going to fall in love with my fresh green bean casserole recipe from scratch!
 It is simple to make, without compromising amazing flavors.
 Even if you don’t typically like green bean casserole, you will need to give this one a try!

 A large rectangular casserole dish of green bean casserole with fresh green beans, topped with fried onions